darkn3rd/script-tut/vbscript/README.md

 ## Overview

 VBScript was added to the Microsoft family in 1996 through *ActiveX Scripting Engine*, also called the *Active Scripting* platform.
 This component was integrated into Internet Explorer 3.0, along with JScript (JavaScript) to add robust scripting capabilities.
-The same engine was integrated into Microsoft's web server called IIS, and was made able for scripting Windows through WSH (Windows Script Host), which is where these scripts will run.
+The same engine was integrated into Microsoft's web server called IIS, and was made available for scripting Windows systems through WSH (Windows Script Host).
+The tutorial scripts here are targeted for WSH 5.6.

 VBScript owes its lineage to popular family of Microsoft BASIC language products, like QuickBASIC and later VisualBASIC.
 A cousin of VBScript, called VBA (Visual Basic for Applications) was integrated into Microsoft Office, as a general-purpose Macro programing language.
 The evolution of BASIC at Microsoft continues with the Microsoft .NET platform (VB.NET).

-These sets of scripts are for the WSH platform, as they provide automation for the Windows environment and command line input or console.

 ## Windows Script Host